arackaf/micro-graphql-react/readme.md

 }`;
 ```

-Let's see a (contrived) component to list books, and allow you to edit their title, and then update any changes, while clearing the cache, as described above
+Here's a (contrived) component to list books, and allow you to edit their title, and then update any changes while clearing the cache, as described above

 ```javascript
 @query(BOOKS_QUERY, props => ({ page: props.page }), {